-The use of student loans for non-qualified expenses can be reported to the Office of Inspector General as fraud, or a lender could call the loan balance due immediately, but in general, no one is tracking how you spend loan money.
+The use of student loans for nonqualified expenses could be reported to the Office of Inspector General as fraud, or a lender could call the loan balance due immediately, but in general, no one is tracking how you spend loan money.

-Aside from using student loans, there are several ways to cover living expenses while in school.
-Here are just a few.
+Aside from using student loans, there are several ways to pay for living expenses while in school.
+Here are a few.

-It could be a good idea to opt for a part-time job that allows flexible hours that fits into your class schedule.
-Some students may also be able to find part-time jobs related to their major or career-of-choice, allowing them to hone skills they’re learning in the classroom.
+Consider opting for a part-time job that allows flexible hours or that will work with your class schedule.
+Some students may also be able to find part-time jobs related to their major or career of choice.

-Federal Work-Study may also be a good option for students who qualify for the program.
-Federal work-study is offered as a part of a student’s federal aid package and is awarded based on financial need.
+Federal work-study may be offered as part of a student’s federal aid package and is based on financial need.